Mex-JR/RW-WP_Plugins-FlowFunnel/README.md

 GPL v2.
 See `LICENSE` for details.

 ## Credits
-Developed by RiverWork IT LLC.
+Developed by Flowfunnel.
 Powered by [flowfunnel.io](https://flowfunnel.io).